-Who can buy Federal crime insurance?

-A. A property owner or tenant or businessman within an eligible State or the District of Columbia may apply for crime insurance by (a) signing an application, and (b) paying a 6-month premium installment due at time of application.
+- 5. Q. Who can buy Federal crime insurance? - A. A property owner or tenant or businessman within an eligible State or the District of Columbia may apply for crime insurance by (a) signing an application, and (b) paying a 6-month premium installment due at time of application.
 To be eligible for burglary insurance coverage, his premises must meet the protective device requirements of the program referred to in Questions 15-19 below.
-Such requirements do not apply to commercial insurance against robbery only.
+The protective device requirements do not apply to commercial insurance against robbery only. - 6.
+Q. Where does a property owner or tenant obtain an application form? - A. Federal crime insurance applications may be obtained from any licensed property insurance agent or broker in any eligible State in which the premises to be insured are located or from the appropriate servicing company in that State as follows: